-- Only qualified healthcare practitioners should place, manipulate, cannulate, declot, revise or explant the device. - The HeRO Graft is intended for use by physicians trained and experienced in endovascular and surgical interventions and techniques. - $\bullet \ Adhere \ to \ universal \ precautions \ when \ implanting, cannulating, maintaining \ or \ explanting \ the \ device.$ - DO NOT place the HeRO Graft in the same vessel as a catheter, defibrillator or pacemaker lead.

-- To avoid vessel damage, fluoroscopy must be used when inserting the HeRO Graft into the central venous system. - Monitor the patient for signs of arrhythmia throughout the procedure.
-To minimize the risk of arrhythmia, DO NOT place the tip of the guidewire into the right ventricle. - Caution should be used when placing or removing the Venous Outflow Component where stent contact may occur due to the potential for Venous Outflow Component or vessel damage. - When connecting the Venous Outflow Component to the Arterial Graft Component, verify the Venous Outflow Component is flush with the shoulder of the connector. - The beading on the Arterial Graft Component provides kink resistance near the connector.
-DO NOT modify or attempt to peel the beading on the Arterial Graft Component as this could result in damage to the graft. - DO NOT use mechanical/rotational thrombectomy devices (e.g., Arrow-Trerotola PTD\) in the Venous Outflow Component and/or connector as internal damage may occur to these components.
+- Only qualified healthcare practitioners should place, manipulate, cannulate, declot, revise or explant the device. - The HeRO Graft is intended for use by physicians trained and experienced in endovascular and surgical interventions and techniques - · Adhere to universal precautions when implanting, cannulating, maintaining or explanting the device. - DO NOT place the HeRO Graft in the same vessel as a catheter, defibrillator or pacemaker lead. - To avoid vessel damage, fluoroscopy must be used when inserting the HeRO Graft into the central venous system. - Monitor the patient for signs of arrhythmia throughout the procedure.
+To minimize the risk of arrhythmia, DO NOT place the tip of the guidewire into the right ventricle. - Caution should be used when placing or removing the Venous Outflow Component where stent contact may occur due to the potential for Venous Outflow Component or vessel damage. - When connecting the Venous Outflow Component to the Adapter, verify the Venous Outflow Component is flush with the shoulder of the Adapter. - The clamshells of the Adapter cannot be opened once closed; DO NOT close the Adapter clamshells prematurely. - When assembling the Adapter, confirm full closure of the clamshells by firmly clamping with a straight serrated vascular clamp (e.g., Kocher). - DO NOT clamp directly on the hinge of the Adapter clamshells. - Do not use mechanical/rotational thrombectomy devices (e.g., Arrow-Trerotola PTD) in the Venous Outflow Component and/or the Adapter as internal damage may occur to these components. - $\bullet \ In \ the \ EU, any serious incident \ that \ has \ occurred \ in \ relation \ to \ the \ device \ should \ be \ reported \ to \ the \ manufacturer \ and \ the$ competent authority of the applicable Member State.